 There has been significant activity by the Crown in District 18 from 2002 to 2007.
-All CBPPL limits in District 18 are under exchange to the Crown.
-There was nearly 523, 000 m3 of timber harvested on Crown land during the period.
-A total of 6,857 ha were silviculturally treated, 95.5 km of access road was built or re-constructed, and 36,000 ha were treated for insects in the last planning period.
+There was nearly 523 000 m3 of timber harvested on Crown land during this period.
+A total of 6 857 ha was silviculturally treated, 95.5 km of access road was constructed or re-constructed, and 36 0000 ha was treated for insects in the last planning period.

-All areas harvested in the past planning period can be viewed in context with proposed activities on the operating area maps in Appendix 4 of the Crown Plan.
+All areas harvested in the past planning period can be viewed in context with proposed activities on the operating area maps in Appendix 4.